harrysolovay/state-mint/README.md

   )
 })

+// ^ because the component references the 'modal' store,
+// changes to the modal store's state will trigger a rerender

 render(<ConnectedModal />, document.getElementById('root'))
 ```

 </details>

 ## Highlights
-- 🤯 **simplicity** • use all features without visibly touching more than a single, one-parameter function from this library
+- 🤯 use all features without visibly touching more than a single, one-parameter function from this library

-- 🧛‍♂️ **persistence** • highly configurable data persistence with [session storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage), [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and/or [cookies](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie) on web, and [async storage](https://facebook.github.io/react-native/docs/asyncstorage) and/or [secure store](https://docs.expo.io/versions/latest/sdk/securestore) on React Native
+- 🧛‍♂️ highly configurable data persistence with [session storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage), [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and/or [cookies](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie) on web, and [async storage](https://facebook.github.io/react-native/docs/asyncstorage) and/or [secure store](https://docs.expo.io/versions/latest/sdk/securestore) on React Native

-- 👂 **subscription inference** • components are intelligently subscribed to listen for changes in the stores they reference (or, you can specify subscriptions)
+- 👂 subscription inference: components are intelligently subscribed to listen for changes in the stores they reference (or, you can specify subscriptions)

-- 🎯 **store-to-store communcation** • stores can directly access oneanother's data
+- 🎯 stores can directly access oneanother (easy side-effects)

-- 🎩 **timing isn't everything** • store instances can be initialized and connected to components asynchronously • new stores will (with zero extra configuration) collect subscriptions from previously-initialized components that reference the new store
+- 🎩 store instances can be initialized and connected to components asynchronously • new stores will (with zero extra configuration) collect subscriptions from previously-initialized components that reference the new store

 - 😷 keep your state safe from direct mutation with a re-implemented, data-persisting setState, which can be used identically to React's Component.setState